A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Real Data Application

 \subsection{Performance on RNA-seq data}

-We also examine our method using the UCI gene expression cancer RNA-Seq dataset from the UCI repository (\cite{gene}), which consists of 801 instances and 20531 features.
-The data originated from the Atlas Pan-Cancer project with RNA information for five different types of tumors: lung adenocarcinoma (LUAD), breast carcinoma (BRCA), kidney renal clear-cell carcinoma (KIRC), colon adenocarcinoma (COAD), and Prostate adenocarcinoma (PRAD) (\cite{weinstein2013cancer}).
+We also apply our method to the UCI gene expression cancer RNA-Seq dataset from the UCI repository \cite{gene}, which consists of 801 patients with 20,531 genes.
+The data originated from the Atlas Pan-Cancer project with RNA information for five different types of tumors: lung adenocarcinoma (LUAD), breast carcinoma (BRCA), kidney renal clear-cell carcinoma (KIRC), colon adenocarcinoma (COAD), and Prostate adenocarcinoma (PRAD) \cite{weinstein2013cancer}.
+Pairwise scatter plots of the first five principal components are shown in Figure \ref{fig:rna}.
+The tumor clusters are not apparent by just observing the plots in low dimensions.
+We do not use the tumor label information and evaluate the performance of different methods to estimate the number of clusters for this RNA dataset.

-The comparison is between the graph-based method and non-parametric methods, including TraceW, Silhouette Gap(uni), Gap(pc), and Jump methods.
-We conduct principal component analysis and use k-means based on the first 500 principal components as the clustering method.
-A 50-MST based on the raw data is constructed as the similarity graph in the graph-based method.
+We compare the graph-based method with TraceW, Silhouette, Gap statistics, Weighted Gap statistics, DD-Weighted Gap statistics, and the Jump method.
+We conduct principal component analysis and use $K$-means clustering on the first 200 principal components; 81\% of the variance is explained by the first 200 PC scores.
+The competing methods are applied to the 200 PC scores to estimate $k$, and, when possible, to the full dataset of 20,531 genes.
+In the latter setting, the results of Gap statistics, weighted Gap, and DD-weighted Gap statistics are not reported since these methods were unable to estimate the number of clusters.
+For the graph-based method, we construct a 50-MST in both settings.
 The results are shown in Table \ref{tab:app2}.
-The graph-based method can correctly recognize the optimal number of clusters while the other methods encounter obstacles in prediction.
+Using PC scores, the graph-based method and both weighted Gap statistics can correctly recognize the true number of clusters, while the other methods encounter obstacles in identifying the true $k^\star$.
+In the full data setting, only the graph-based approach successfully estimates $k^\star$.